 Commercial and Civil Code of Thailand governs the Prenuptial Agreements in Thailand.
 Therefore, before a foreigner plans a prenuptial agreement with a Thai national partner, it is important that both parties seek legal advice from registered Thai lawyers with full knowledge of the laws – both in the foreigner’s home country and in Thailand.

-Magna Carta’s team of licensed lawyers can help you to prepare your prenuptial agreement.
+Magna Carta Law Firm offers Thailand prenuptial agreement services.
 Our lawyers with divorce-litigation expertise can also advice you on how a prenuptial agreement shall be treated in divorce.